 Final Thoughts: Something Has to Be Done

-As the 2020 presidential campaign gears up, health care is emerging as the top issue among voters.
+As we near the 2020 presidential election, health care is emerging as the top issue among voters.
 Polls indicate that most Americans back Medicare for All or single-payer plans in a general sense.
 The details and costs are another matter.